 Protect your Online Personal Finance!

 If you follow all these tips, your security will be much better than most people!

-You should not take lightly online security.
+You should not take online security lightly.
 Your Online Personal Finances need to be safe!
 You do not want a hacker to get access to your bank or broker account!

 The single most important thing you can do is to use different passwords for each service.
 First, never use the same password on two different websites!
 If you are not yet doing that, you should use a password manager.
 A password will remember all your passwords for you.
-Of course, then, you need to make sure you use a very strong master password.
+Of course, then you need to make sure you use a solid master password.
 But using unique passwords is the most important thing you can do.

-If you are not yet using a password manager, I recommend LastPass.
+If you are not yet using a password manager, I recommend KeePassXC.
 But there are plenty of other options.
 Do yourself a favor and start using strong passwords!

 Now, there is no perfect security.
-You need to be aware that online data will never be 100% safe.
-Even if your password is safe, some websites are not!
+You must be aware that online data will never be 100% safe.
+Even if your password is secure, some websites are not!
 There are new leaks every single week!
-You will need to update the passwords to breached services if you happen to use them!
+You will need to update the passwords to breached services if you use them!